-- Only one (1) submission per news program. - Minimum and Maximum Running Time for Submissions: Submissions must contain a minimum of 30 minutes of video and may contain up to 60 minutes of video. - Entries must include a minimum of 3 and a maximum of 7 excerpts from throughout the eligibility year (i.e. the calendar year of 2022) demonstrating the overall excellence of the news program.
+- Only one (1) submission per news program. - Minimum and Maximum Running Time for Submissions: Submissions must contain a minimum of 30 minutes of video and may contain up to 60 minutes of video. - Entries must include a minimum of 3 and a maximum of 7 excerpts from throughout the eligibility year (i.e. the calendar year of 2023) demonstrating the overall excellence of the news program.
 Segments included in the entry must be pulled from at least two (2) separate airdates.
 Each excerpt must be a straight run without internal editing of program content.
-Dip to black between excerpts of non-continuous programming. - Each entry must include an essay of up to 750 words explaining why it is Emmy® worthy (see page 57 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at news.theemmys.tv.
-Important: Be sure to follow the video specifications on page 60-62 of the rulebook when preparing your video.
-Remove all commercials from submission video. - Statue Eligible: Executive Producers, Producers, Associate Producers, Directors, Editors, Camerapersons / Cinematographers, Head Writers and Writers, Hosts, Co-Hosts, Anchors and Correspondents credited on show.
+Dip to black between excerpts of non-continuous programming. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page-15 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/.
+Important: Be sure to follow the video specifications on page 17 of the rulebook when preparing your video.
+Remove all commercials from